“The thermodynamic punishment must fit the structural crime.”

 Research Vision:

-Humankind has an innate appetite for exploration1 2 3 , energy2 3 4 , and speed5 .
+Humankind has an innate appetite for exploration, energy, and speed.
 These areas all require materials that operate in the most extreme environments, such as high temperatures (>1500 ˚C).
-While exploring the universe can be cold (~-270 ˚C in deep space), re-entry into a planet’s atmosphere can be hot (~1500 ˚C on Earth1 ).
+While exploring the universe can be cold (~-270 ˚C in deep space), re-entry into a planet’s atmosphere can be hot (~1500 ˚C on Earth).
 Thus, high temperature thermal barrier systems are required.
-Energy production through nuclear fission can reach temperatures of up to ~1700 ˚C and even higher for nuclear fussion4 , while nuclear thermal propulsion systems2 require temperatures up to ~2800 ˚C to provide thrust to propel next generation spacecrafts to Mars3 and beyond.
-When traveling at hypersonic speeds on Earth, leading edges can reach temperatures of ~2700 ˚C5 (at Mach 8).
+Energy production through nuclear fission can reach temperatures of up to ~1700 ˚C and even higher for nuclear fussion, while nuclear thermal propulsion systems require temperatures up to ~2800 ˚C to provide thrust to propel next generation spacecrafts to Mars and beyond.
+When traveling at hypersonic speeds on Earth, leading edges can reach temperatures of ~2700 ˚C (at Mach 8).
 These are just some of the examples of where next generation high temperature material systems are required to propel civilization into the future.

 To effectively design high temperature material systems, one must have a clear understanding of their thermochemical and thermophysical properties, in addition to their atomic structure!
 The McCormack Laboratories central vision is to investigate and document material systems in extreme environments that enable next generation exploration, energy and high speed technologies